Kuldeep541/Java-GUI-Based-Form/UI BASED application/Dataform/README.md

 ## User Form Application

+This Java Swing application collects and manages user information.
+Features include input forms, database storage via MySQL, and displaying records.
+Users can submit, reset, and view all entries with deletion options.
+Perfect for basic user data management.

 ## Description
 This Java Swing application enables users to input and manage personal details such as name, phone number, email, and address.
 The application features: